wordswords/dotfiles/README.md

 * You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 This is not a prerequisite, it will show you how to install it at the end of the dotfile deployment.
+* You have to have a directory created in ~/.dotfiles/SECRETS with the credentials /keys/APIkeys required to use the environment.
+This is not done for you.
-* There are a lot of others.
+* There are a lot of software prereqs.
 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.

 ## What It Will Install